The feast of the Epiphany is celebrated on 6th January. If the 6th falls on a Saturday or Monday, the feast is celebrated on the Sunday.

-If the feast is being celebrated on a Sunday, schools may wish to have their own liturgy on a suitable day at the beginning of term.
+Schools may wish to have their own Epiphany liturgy on a suitable day at the beginning of term.

 The feast of the Epiphany originated in the Eastern church in the 3rd century where it was a celebration of the baptism of Jesus linked to his nativity.
 It ranked as one of the three most important feasts of the church's year alongside Easter and Pentecost (the celebration of Christmas as a feast only began in the 3rd century also and was of lesser importance than Epiphany).

 The word epiphany comes from the Greek ἐπιφάνεια (epiphaneia) meaning to make manifest, to show forth, to appear.
 This was associated with the appearance of the Spirit at Jesus' baptism and the voice of God making manifest the identity of Jesus as his Son (cf. Mark 1:11).

 One of the main features of the original feast was the blessing of the water to be used for baptism (something now done at the Easter Vigil in the Western church).

 The feast was adopted in the Western church from the 4th century but lost its association with Christ's baptism, instead becoming a celebration of the making known of Christ to the gentiles in the persons of the Wise Men of St Matthew's gospel (Matthew 2:1-12).